jstremme/DATA512-Research/a5/project_plan.md

 - **Joel Stremmel**
 - **11-11-19**

-**Note:** This project plan contains both the text from the original proposal, as well as additions to extend this document into a full project plan.
+**Note:** This project plan contains both the text from the original proposal (a4), as well as additions to extend this document into a full project plan (a5).

 # Project Proposal